berkeley-scf/r-bootcamp-fall-2022/README.md

 ## Logistics - when, where, how, and what

 Physical location: [UC Berkeley Law School, Room 105](https://www.google.com/maps/place/37%C2%B052'10.1%22N+122%C2%B015'14.5%22W).
-Enter at the southwest door (after going up the outdoor stairs) and turn left or enter at the northwest door and go up a flight of stairs and turn right.
+Enter at the southwest door (after going up the outdoor stairs) and turn left or enter at the northwest door (after going up the outdoor stairs) and turn right.
+You might be able to enter through the center doors on the west side, but those go into the building a floor below the room for the bootcamp.

 Time:
   - Saturday, August 20, 8:15 am - 5 pm